djdjdallas/statement-convertor/src/components/blog/USAGE_EXAMPLES.md

         <h2>Final Recommendation</h2>
         <p>
           For most users, <strong>Statement Desk</strong> is the clear winner.
-The combination of 99% accuracy, fast processing, automatic categorization, and excellent support justifies the $29/month price tag.
+The combination of 95-98% accuracy in our testing, fast processing, automatic categorization, and excellent support justifies the $29/month price tag.
 If you process even just 2-3 statements per month, the time savings alone make it worthwhile.
         </p>